Atticus29/dataJitsu/specs.md

 # TODO high priority
 - [ ] See what happens when you try to add new submission name
+- [ ] Add interesting exchange or something like that
 - [ ] Some annotation manipultations affect video play for another person's instance (test using aws version and localhost version?)
   - [ ] Characterize the problem better
 - [ ] Enter upon password completion for login should trigger login button